dartmouth-dltg/container_management_labels/README.md

     }

 If no label sizes are defined, the plugin will default to a letter size with 0.25 in margins (defined in plugin_init.rb).
-The keys should be named the same as in the CSS and the locales (below).
+The keys should be named the same as in the CSS and the translation yml (below).

-Autoscaling can also be turned on or off from the config file.
+##### Autoscaling can also be turned on or off from the config file.
 Autoscaling attempts to scale any label that overflows the defined label area by applying a css transform.
 If "disabled" is set to false, an end user can turn autoscaling on or off on a per job basis.